env3d-lessons/python-thinkcspy-chapter-02/README.md

   Organize your code by grouping related logic into reusable blocks.

 * **Automated Testing**
-  Understand how programmers test their code using test cases, just like in your textbook assignments.
+  Learn how programmers use test cases to verify their code, similar to what you've done in textbook assignments.

 * **Git & GitHub**
   Use version control to manage and submit your work.
 You'll learn how to upload and share code using GitHub.